mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 and omits the SA and TS payloads.
 Depending on the PFS negotiation of the current Child SA, the responder includes a KEr payload.

-Both parties send Nonce payloads just as they would do for a regular Child SA rekey.
+Both parties send their nonce payloads just as they would do for a regular Child SA rekey.

-Using the received old SPI from the REKEY_SA payload and the new SPI received from the OPTIMIZED_REKEY payload, both parties can perform the Child SA rekey operation.
+Using the old SPI from the REKEY_SA payload and the two new SPIs respectively from the initiator and responder's OPTIMIZED_REKEY payloads, both parties can perform the Child SA rekey operation.

 The CREATE_CHILD_SA message exchange in this case is shown below:

 ~~~~
 Initiator                      Responder
 --------------------------------------------------------------------
-HDR, SK {N(REKEY_SA), N(OPTIMIZED_REKEY),
+HDR, SK {N(REKEY_SA, oldSPI), N(OPTIMIZED_REKEY, newSPIi),
          Ni, [KEi,]} -->
-                              <-- HDR, SK {N(OPTIMIZED_REKEY),
+                           <-- HDR, SK {N(OPTIMIZED_REKEY, newSPIr),
                                         Nr, [KEr,]}
 ~~~~

 # Payload Formats